webcrawlersdev/minesweeper/README.md

 ## fixes

-- [ ] Board moves when user moves with arrows, show do it only when the user holds space/shift + arrows
+- [x] Board moves when user moves with arrows, show do it only when the user holds ~~space/shift~~ ctrl + arrows
-- [ ] User cant move with numpad arrows
+- [x] User cant move with numpad arrows